The Metal C-Ring: Sealing Solutions for Extreme Vacuum and Temperature

 Installation Criticalities

-From our manufacturing experience, the number one cause of metal C ring failure is surface finish.
-Unlike a Rubber Ring that can seal against a rough surface, a metal seal requires a polished finish (typically 0.4 to 0.8 Ra depending on the plating).
-Handling is also critical; a single scratch across the seal face during installation will create a leak path that cannot be fixed by tightening the bolts.
+The number one cause of failure is ignoring surface finish requirements Ra 0.4 for metal seals.
+Unlike a rubber ring, a metal seal requires a polished finish.
+Furthermore, preventing leak paths in metal C-ring installation requires meticulous handling; a single scratch across the seal face will create a path that cannot be fixed by tightening the bolts.

 Conclusion